Degradomics: Background

-As the second largest class of enzymes behind ubiquitin ligases and responsible for ~2% of any organism's genes, proteases have drawn the attention of biologists to develop a field aimed to identify and quantify their roles in biology.
+As the second largest class of enzymes behind ubiquitin ligases and responsible for ~2% of any organism's genes, proteases have drawn the attention of biologists to develop a field aimed at identifying and quantifying their roles in biology.
 First coined in 2000 by the Overall Lab in McQuibban et al., degradomics was described as linking proteases to substrates on a proteome basis.
 The discoveries of novel roles for proteases and breakthroughs in protease-substrate discovery would be summarized later by Dr. Carlos Lopez-Otin and Dr. Chris Overall, introducing degradomics on a system-wide scale.
 They collated the current and emerging techniques available to describe proteolysis.
 By drawing attention to how proteolysis serves as an additional irreversible mechanism by which cells could achieve control over biological processes, they outlined the necessity of studying proteases for their functional relevance in processing bioactive molecules.
 These bioactive molecules play roles in coagulation, complement activation, DNA replication, cell-cycle control, cellular proliferation and migration, hemostasis, immunity, and apoptosis.
 The degradome was broken down into two concepts, the first referring the entire profile of proteases expressed under by a cell, tissue, or organism under defined circumstances.
 The second definition applies specifically to the full substrate repertoire of a certain protease in a cell, tissue, or organism.

 Dr. Overall's group would go on to annotate the complete human and mouse protease-inhibitor degradomes in 2003.
 As the complexity of proteolytic networks was uncovered, more thorough descriptions of the degradome and ways to study it became necessary.
 In 2007, Dr. Overall updated the field with a review co-authored by Dr. Carl Blobel detailing how advanced methods were revolutionizing protease-substrate discovery.
 They described the process of linking proteases to their substrates on a step by step process, beginning with biochemical and proteomic discovery, validation using cellular based assays, and progressing to whole organism levels using animal models.
 More recently, as technology and techniques have advanced, the Overall Lab and others have continued to direct the field using more powerful and quantitative techniques.